MacsyMetropolia/Matcha-V/README.md

 Trivia
 -------------------------------

-I decided to name the script Matcha-V because I drink a lot of tea and the green of the original layout of Kissanime made me think of Matcha, thus Matcha.
-The V comes from Vert, which means green in French, but I put this because it sounds cool to be honest, and to differenciate it with my previous kissanime script called Matcha.
+I decided to name the script <i>Matcha-V</i> because I drink a lot of tea and the green of the original layout of Kissanime made me think of Matcha, thus Matcha.
+The <i>V</i> comes from Vert, which means green in French, but I put this because it sounds cool to be honest, and to differenciate it with my previous kissanime script called <i>Matcha</i>.

 Report